swethamurthy25/Snowflake_demos/Data Warehousing workshop.md

 (input => RAW_STATUS:entities:hashtags);

-//Flatten and return just the hashtag text, CAST the text as VARCHAR
+//Flatten and return just the hashtag text, CAST the text as VARCHAR SELECT value:text::VARCHAR AS THE_HASHTAG
-// Use the AS command to name the column
-SELECT value:text::VARCHAR AS THE_HASHTAG
 FROM TWEET_INGEST
 ,LATERAL FLATTEN